Josh Jung Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to give up 90 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Astros pitchers combine to allow 91 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- Dubin gets the call to start for the Astros, his first of the season.

-- The 27-year-old righty has pitched in relief two times this season.

 © 2023 Data Skrive.
 All rights reserved.